China March factory activity grows for first time in four months, but exports weak

 "Construction work starting at the beginning of the year has led to strong domestic demand, but external demand is still weak, and the outlook on imports and exports is still not optimistic," economists at Huatai Securities said.

 Tit-for-tat tariffs imposed by Washington and Beijing remain in place as talks continue to end a trade war that has disrupted the flow of billions of dollars of goods between the world's two largest economies.
-It's unclear if a deal acceptable to both sides can be done.

 U.S. President Donald Trump said on Friday that talks with China were going very well, but added he would not accept anything less than a "great deal" after top trade officials wrapped up two days of discussions in Beijing.